 Lesson 3: Humor is one of the most underrated but effective methods of storytelling

 I love this lesson, but it comes with a word of caution.
 Favreau talked about how he often used humor to lighten up a topic and make it relatable to the audience.
 It also helped break up the drone of a long speech.
 But with all things, there is a time and a place for humor.
-You know the brands you are working on, and whether or not the subject matter allows for a more humorous tone.
+You know the brands you are working with, and whether or not the subject matter allows for a more humorous tone.

-As one of my favorite fictional characters, Albus Dumbledore would say, “Use it well.”
+As one of my favorite fictional characters Albus Dumbledore would say, “Use it well.”

 Lesson 4: Brand storytelling is fundamentally about maintaining your idealism.
-Caution is its greatest enemy
+Caution is its greatest enemy.

 Favreau’s final lesson was an interesting one.
 He cautioned the audience not to hold back in their writing.
 He noted that the greatest speeches are the ones that lay it all out on the table, that take risks, and that are not too cautious or careful in their messages.